 The first display mode, magnitude and phase, graphs the ratioed measurement of channel B divided by channel A. The magnitude represented is expressed in dB while the phase is expressed in degrees.
 A positive value of magnitude indicates gain through the network under test (i.e. B>A) while a negative value of magnitude indicates attenuation.
-The phase display range can be chosen through the Data Format tab of the Tools>Options dialog box to be either a range of +/- 180 or 0 to 360 degrees.
+The phase display range can be chosen through the Data Format tab of the Tools>Options dialog box to wrap at a selected angle or continuously unwrap (see Data Format Options).
 The phase shift indicates the relative phase shift from channels A to B. Note that the source level does not enter the equation.
 The source level does, however, become important for optimizing the signal to noise ratio and preserving the linearity of the network under test.